Freely-Given-org/Biblelator/Documentation/GettingStarted.md

     Projects are Bibles in the process of being translated, so they have a full edit window.

+8a.
+Biblelator Project Windows

+    If Biblelator is you only Bible editor, you can use our native Bible projects.
+At this stage, you simply give a Bible name and abbreviation, e.g., "My special Bible", "MSB".
+    The project files are saved as UTF-8 files in your BiblelatorSettings folder.

+8b.
+Paratext Project Windows

+    If you already have a Paratext project, Biblelator can also be used as an editor/checker (but of course you're likely to lose work if you edit using both programs on the same files at the same time so we suggest only having one of these programs open at a time).
+    You point Biblelator at the .SSF file to open an existing Paratext project in Biblelator.

 9. Bible Groups

     Biblelator has four group codes (A,B,C,D) that Bible windows can be assigned to.
 All